The Curriculum & Instruction (C&I) master's degree requires one academic year or more of graduate work beyond the bachelor's degree.

 Comprehensive Exam

-During the final Spring semester prior to graduation, students must enroll in the capstone course EDUC 6964.
-This course is offered only once a year.
-The capstone course is a graduation requirement and requires the completion of a paper or project reviewed by faculty to successfully complete graduation and course requirements.
+During the final Spring semester prior to graduation, students must enroll in a content seminar course (EDUC 5177, EDUC 5178 or EDUC 5179).
+The course is a graduation requirement and requires the completion of a paper or project reviewed by faculty to successfully complete graduation and course requirements.

 Learning Outcomes